magicoli/band-tools/readme.txt

 == Description ==

-Basic post types and tools for bands.
+A basic post types and tools for bands.
 Allow publishing of albums with songs list.
 Easy enough for a single band.
 Complete enough for several ones.

 = Goals =

 I am a singer, and a web designer.
 There are many plugins and themes for bands out there, but I found none suiting my needs.
-Either too complicate, or lacking essential features.
+Either way too complicate, either lacking essential features for me.

 I want something: